DennisSchwefelbauer/DaichiiCodeGenerator/README.md

 With this tool you can generate the radio code for Fiat Daichii radios.

-Simply enter the last 4 digits of the serial number in the 4 fields and press "Generiern".
+Simply enter the last 4 digits of the serial number in the 4 fields and press "Generieren".

 Tested with the following Vehicles:
 * Fiat Qubo